mediaopt/braintree-commercetools-client/README.md

 - **saveLocalPaymentIdUrl**: `string`
   It is **your** responsibility to develop this API
   The url that gets called to the endpoint of the connect app to map the id of local payments to the transaction as recommended in Braintrees documentation.
 Communicates with CommerceTools backend
-  See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
+  See the examples in our [CoFe integration example repository](https://github.com/mediaopt/braintree-commercetools-cofe-integration/tree/main/packages/poc/backend/payment-braintree)
 - **paymentType**: `any`
   Determined by the specific payment method being used.
 Refer to [this table](https://developer.paypal.com/braintree/docs/guides/local-payment-methods/client-side-custom/javascript/v3/#render-local-payment-method-buttons).
 - **countryCode**: `any`